-The Scottsdale Arizona divorce lawyers at Hildebrand Law, PC want you to know the limits to a judge’s authority in an Arizona divorce case.
+The Scottsdale Arizona divorce lawyers at Hildebrand Law, PC want you to know the boundaries of a judge’s authority in an Arizona divorce case.
 What limits does a judge have on what he or she can order in a divorce court in AZ?
 The Arizona Supreme Court addressed the issue of the limits of an Arizona divorce court’s authority to issue certain orders in the case of Weaver v.
 Weaver.
-The underlying facts of the case are relatively straight forward.
-At trial, the Wife, Joene Weaver, in the Arizona divorce trial presented evidence that her husband, John Weaver, caused $5000.00 damage to her sole and separate property during their marriage.
+The underlying facts of the case are relatively straightforward.
+At trial, the Wife, Ms. Weaver, in the Arizona divorce trial presented evidence that her husband, Mr. Weaver, caused $5000.00 damage to her sole and separate property during their marriage.

-The husband accepted service of the Petition for Dissolution of Marriage, but he failed to file a timely response and an application for default was, therefore, filed by wife.
+The husband accepted service of the Petition for Dissolution of Marriage, but he failed to file a timely response and an application for default was, therefore, filed by the wife.
 Wife obtained a default Decree of Dissolution of Marriage.
-The issue on appeal concerned whether the Arizona divorce court had the authority (i.e., subject matter jurisdiction) to award a money judgment in favor of one spouse for damage to her sole and separate property in a divorce action or, alternatively, whether that cause of action needed to be pursued in a separate civil cause of action.
+The issue on appeal concerned whether the Arizona divorce court had the authority (i.e., subject matter jurisdiction) to award a money judgment in favor of one spouse for damage to her sole and separate property in a divorce action.
+Alternatively, whether that cause of action needed to be pursued in an independent civil cause of action.

 The Proffit v.
 Proffit Ruling Explained